 We support children and young people from birth to independence, creating a change that lasts a lifetime.

-Here are some of the ways our work makes a difference to young lives:
+Here are some of the ways our work made a difference to young lives in 2016-2017:

 Coram is one of the UK's first children’s charities.

 We were founded in 1739 by Captain Thomas Coram, a philanthropist who wanted to provide care for abandoned children left dying on London’s streets.
 Our pioneering work attracted some prestigious patrons including the artist William Hogarth and the composer George Frideric Handel.